 The hosts are joined by two judges — in the original run of the series, it was baking gurus Paul Hollywood and Mary Berry.
 Later on, Mary was replaced by Prue Leith, due to a network change in the UK.
 In fact, it was highly controversial at the time that Paul continued despite the show's new home.
 But no matter who the judges are, their role is the same: to be funny, sometimes a little harsh, but mostly to be celebratory.
 And the validation that every baker wants, more than anything, is a handshake from Paul Hollywood himself, so keep your eye out for those momentous moments.

-Basically, we all need a little rest this year and The Great British Baking Show offers that chilled out break from reality.
+Basically, we all need a little R&R and The Great British Baking Show offers that chilled-out vibe in spades.
 Even if you've watched every season, go back and pick one at random while you wait for new episodes.
-There's a high level of rewatchability to the format and even if you're a superfan it's unlikely you'll remember every bake, bit of drama, and delightfully droll pun.
-Participate in some self care and gorge yourself on this light and lovely bit of programming!
+There's a high level of rewatchability to the format and, even if you're a superfan, it's unlikely you'll remember every bake, bit of drama, or delightfully droll pun.
+Participate in some self-care and gorge yourself on this light and lovely bit of programming!

 Get the latest updates, reviews and unmissable series to watch and more!

 Thank you for signing up to Whattowatch.
 You will receive a verification email shortly.